Fireball (album): Composition and recording

-As with the previous album, sessions for the follow-up to In Rock were booked in the space of many months in between the bands touring commitments.
+As with the previous album, sessions for the follow-up to In Rock were booked in the space of many months in between the band's touring commitments.
 On the first of these, in September 1970, the band completed just one song, "Anyone's Daughter", with the band struggling to come up with more ideas.

-Further material for the album was rehearsed in Welcombe Manor, Devonshire in December 1970.
+Further material for the album was rehearsed at Welcombe Manor, near Welcombe in Devon, in December 1970.
 The band cancelled several live performances in order to put together material that could serve as a follow-up to In Rock.
 "Strange Kind of Woman", "I'm Alone" and "The Mule" were written during these sessions, and recorded in January 1971, with the first two coupled together as Deep Purple's next single in February, to keep the band in the public eye while the album was still being worked on.
 Another song, "Freedom", was written at Welcombe and recorded during these sessions, but didn't make the final track listing.
-Other material was recorded in-between gigs through to March.
+Other material was recorded on occasions in February and March between gigs.
 "Strange Kind of Woman" was added to the group's live set at the end of January, quickly developing into a showpiece for Gillan to sing back Blackmore's guitar riffs in a call and response manner.
 The last song to be recorded was "Demon's Eye" in June.

 Meanwhile, their American record label, Warner Bros., grew impatient waiting for the new album, as the band had an American tour booked for July.
 As a result, "Demon's Eye" could not make the final tracklist there, with the label opting to include "Strange Kind of Woman" instead.